JamesHutchison/pytest-hot-reloading/README.md

 ### JetBrains (IDEA, PyCharm, etc)

 Create a REGULAR Python run configuration, with pytest as the *module*.
 For parameters, add `--daemon`.
 Strongly consider storing in the project so it is shared with other developers.
+Note that you most likely also need to set the working directory to the project root where the pytest configuration is located so that it knows to use the plugin you configured earlier.

 ![JetBrains Example](docs/jetbrains-hot-reloading-example.png)